pfinazzo/AWS-Lambda-Serverless-Nodejs/README.md

 ![next: permissions](https://imgur.com/MaqXR5L.png)

-* Now you'll be taken to a page where your user must be added to a group, but you most likely haven't created any groups as of yet unless you have already created a user in which case you probably wouldn't be reading this tutorial.
-I already have one but to demonstrate I will create another group
+* Now you'll be taken to a page where your user must be added to a group, but you most likely haven't created any groups as of yet unless you have already created a user in the past, in which case you probably wouldn't be reading this tutorial.
+I already have one, but for the sake of demonstration, I will create another group

 * To create a new group click the "Create Group" button in the top left

 ![create group](https://imgur.com/dZImLRH.png)

-* Here is an important part: Make sure you select the "AdministratorAccess" checkbox after you type in your new group name and then you can click the blue "Create Group" button in the bottom right of the modal.
+* Make sure you select the "AdministratorAccess" checkbox after you type in your new group name and then you can click the blue "Create Group" button in the bottom right of the modal.

 ![group policy add admin access](https://imgur.com/6hiGPmd.png)